charliecm/figma-fix-sf/README.md

 ## Usage

-1. Select a Frame or texts with `SF Pro`, `SF Pro Display`, `SF Pro Text`, `SF Pro Rounded`, or `New York` fonts.
+1. Select a Frame or texts with `SF Pro`, `SF Pro Display`, `SF Pro Text`, `SF Pro Rounded`, or `New York` font.
 2. Run `Fix San Francisco` from Plugins menu.

 The plugin will find all relevant texts in your selections and apply the fix.

 **Note:** Texts with text style will not be changed.

-**Note:** For New York, only the tracking value is changed, not the font (Small, Medium, Large, Extra Large).
-If you know the font size range for each of the optical size variations, let me know.
+**Note:** For New York, you must use the “New York” font and not the optical variants (“New York Small”, “New York Medium”, etc.) for the plugin to apply the appropriate tracking.

 ## Context